richsuca/website/posts/post-2017-04-10-phones.md

 name: phones
 date: 2017-04-10 22:00:00
 text:
 I wish a phone call is *still* about something other than a donation, credit card, survey, vacation, or duct cleaning.
-Most of the time it isn't so I hardly pick up phones now.
+Most of the time it isn't, so I hardly pick up phones now.
 If I am nearby, I will glance at the caller ID and see if I recognise the name or number.
-Most of the time I don't so it goes unanswered and the automated voice messaging system takes over.
+Most of the time I don't, so it goes unanswered and the automated voice messaging system takes over.
 If I am *still* nearby, I will listen to the voice message.
 Most of the time, there is none.
 If the message is from someone that isn't soliciting, I will call back.

 It is sad that marketing calls have turned a simple, elegant solution into a nuisance.